alphagov/govuk-design-system/src/community/design-system-day/session-information.md

 Abigail and Chloe Baldwin
 10:00am to 11:30am

-Amid challenges, two young twin designers from humble backgrounds share a relatable tale of creative business beginnings.
+Amid challenges, 2 young twin designers from humble backgrounds share a relatable tale of creative business beginnings.
 Design systems alleviate the burden of risk, functioning as a guide, and empowering the creative practice.
 This talk will provide practical guidance to fledgling designers and business owners to forge their branding systems.

 ### How GOV.UK Pay is making recurring payments easy for the public sector
 Sacha Zarb